stanfordnlp/stanza/_pages/installation_download.md

 >>> stanfordnlp.download('ar')    # replace "ar" with the language code or treebank code you need, see below
 ```

 The language code or treebank code can be looked up in the next section.
-If only the language code is specified, we will download the default models for that language (indicated by ✔️ in the table), which are the models trained on the largest treebank available in that language.
+If only the language code is specified, we will download the default models for that language (indicated by <i class="fas fa-check" style="color:#33a02c"></i> in the table), which are the models trained on the largest treebank available in that language.
 If you really care about the models of a specific treebank, you can also download the corresponding models with the treebank code.

 To use the default model for any language, simply build the pipeline as follows